fairmath/polycircuit/cpp/include/matrix_mult/README.md

 ## Future improvements

-The proposed approach, tailored to the constraints of the FHErma challenge, presents further opportunities for exploration.
-Extending the algorithm to handle rectangular matrices and diverse scenarios involving smaller matrix filters applied to a matrix could enhance its versatility and applicability in encrypted matrix multiplication contexts.
+The proposed approach, tailored to the constraints of the FHErma challenge, like the available packing $2d^2$ for matrix dimension $d$, presents further opportunities for exploration.
+Notably, the scalability of this approach improves with higher packing availability.
+Extending and applying the proposed approach to rectangular matrices and scenarios involving smaller matrix filters applied to a matrix present intriguing possibilities for future exploration.
+Generalizing the algorithm to handle different matrix shapes and sizes could enhance its versatility and applicability in various contexts within the field of privacy-preserving matrix multiplication.